groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/system-requirements.md

 url: viewer/net/system-requirements
 title: System Requirements
 weight: 3
-description: ""
+description: "GroupDocs.Viewer for .NET system requirements and supported frameworks"
 keywords:
 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-## Overview

-GroupDocs.Viewer for .NET does not require any external software or third party tool to be installed.
-Just follow one of the way as described in [Installation]({{< ref "viewer/net/getting-started/installation.md" >}}).
+GroupDocs.Viewer for .NET does not require any external software to be installed such as Microsoft Word, Microsoft Excel or Microsoft PowerPoint.
+To install GroupDocs.Viewer for .NET just follow one of the way as described in [Installation]({{< ref "viewer/net/getting-started/installation.md" >}}).

 ## Supported Operating Systems

-GroupDocs.Viewer for .NET supports any 32-bit or 64-bit operating system where .NET or Mono framework is installed including, but not limited to:
+GroupDocs.Viewer for .NET can be used on any 32-bit or 64-bit operating system where .NET Framework, .NET Core 3.1 or .NET is installed including, but not limited to:

 ### Windows

-* Microsoft Windows 2003 Server ( x64, x86)
+* Microsoft Windows 2003 Server and later
-* Microsoft Windows 2008 Server ( x64, x86)
-* Microsoft Windows 2012 Server ( x64, x86)
-* Microsoft Windows 2012 R2 Server ( x64, x86)
-* Microsoft Windows 2016 Server ( x64, x86)
-* Microsoft Windows 2019 Server ( x64, x86)
-* Microsoft Windows Vista ( x64, x86)
-* Microsoft Windows XP ( x64, x86)
+* Microsoft Windows XP (x64, x86)
-* Microsoft Windows 7 ( x64, x86)
+* Microsoft Windows Vista (x64, x86)
-* Microsoft Windows 8, 8.1 ( x64, x86)
+* Microsoft Windows 7, 8, 8.1 (x64, x86)
-* Microsoft Windows 10 ( x64, x86)
+* Microsoft Windows 10 (x64, x86)
-* Microsoft Azure
+* Microsoft Windows 11 (x64)

 ### Linux